FRC830/aa_scouting/README.md

 3. Run the program:
     * Windows: Open match_scouting_form.pyw
     * Linux/OS X: Run `python match_scouting_form.pyw` from the command line (from this folder).
 You can probably get your system to automatically open .pyw files with Python ("Python Launcher" on OS X does this)

+For more information see the wiki (tab to the right)